Planning your arrival

 For contact, registration and roll call information, please visit the programme or course website corresponding to what you have been admitted to according to your notification of admission.

-If you arrive in Stockholm other dates than 22-24 August there are several other ways to get to Stockholm, take the airport coach (Flygbussarna) to the Stockholm City Terminal.
+If you arrive in Stockholm other dates than 22-24 August there are several other ways to get to Stockholm.
+The cheapest option is the airport coach (Flygbussarna) to the Stockholm City Terminal.
 If you have registered for the KI Pick-up service you will be met and escorted to your accommodation.
 You will be travelling by public transport to your accommodation, and you will be able to buy your public transport ticket at the City Terminal with the help of the pick-up-service student.

 If you will be staying in Strix or Pax in Solna, the keys will be collected for you in advance.
 If you will be staying at Jägargatan, you will receive an e-mail from KI Housing with a code to a key box, where you can collect your keys upon arrival at Jägargatan.
 For accommodation arranged privately, you will have to make your own arrangements for collecting the keys.